swiss-ai-center/documentation/docs/reference/core-concepts/pipeline.md

 ## Specifications

 Any service can be part of a pipeline.
-It must be registered to the Core engine.
+It must be registered to the Core AI Engine.

 ### Endpoints

-A pipeline will be registered on the Core engine URL with its slug.
+A pipeline will be registered on the Core AI Engine URL with its slug.
 For example, if the pipeline slug is `my-pipeline`, the endpoints will be:

 - `POST /my-pipeline`: Add a task to the pipeline